Humanities

 This course is integrated with Senior Seminar: Issues in Jewish Thought.
 In both courses, students will explore common philosophical and ethical themes such as tradition vs. modernity, the problem of evil, and the importance of memory.
 There will be integrated assessments (both written and performance-based) throughout the year.

-Please Note: Students enrolling in AP Literature will be required to complete the Summer Assignment – which involves reading one novel, one book of criticism, and writing an essay – by August 11, 2023.
+Please Note: Students enrolling in AP Literature will be required to complete the Summer Assignment – which involves reading one novel, one book of criticism, and writing an essay – by midnight August 11, 2024.
 Students who do not complete the Summer Assignment by August 11 will be enrolled in Senior Seminar in Literature and Composition.

 History Core Courses